phaustin/a301_students_eoas/notebooks/week10/rainrate.md

 +++ {"tags": [], "user_expressions": []}

-Comparing the radar plot and the region of warmer temperatures, it look like the model has the storm about 300 km to the right of the radar location
+In general, the precipitation structure looks reasonable, and evaporating precipitation may be driving the cooling perturbations in the model.
+Some next steps:

+1) add the surface temperature and 10 meter wind fields

+2) add the rain rate uncertainty to see how confident the algorithm is in the spike values